our top 10 android board game apps (Updated 2020)

 Click the images to purchase the board games through Amazon, the download links to purchase the apps, and/or the star rating to read the full review.
 We love feedback, so feel free to comment at the bottom of the page with your list, or simply to let us know that we nailed it.

 Star Realms gets just about everything right.
-The two player deckbuilder makes for a fantastic multiplayer game, asynchronous or real-time.
+The two player deck builder makes for a fantastic multiplayer game, asynchronous or real-time.
 The app adds a tough AI opponent and an extensive campaign mode which provides dozens of fresh challenges.
-The app has been around for awhile but just received a major overhaul and remains fresh to long time and new players alike.
+The app has been around for awhile but they keep releasing new content which adds to the game in fun, meaningful ways.

 Burgle Bros. provides a fantastic solo experience.
 The co-op heist game is a ton of fun and the app adds a lot of variety in play modes which scale the difficulty quite well from novice to expert, ensuring players of all skill levels will find something to enjoy.
 The satisfaction of pulling off a heist is one of the best moments offered in the board game app world.